Victoria's cultural visitation

-Visitors to Victoria who engage in cultural activities play a vital role in boosting the economy and enhancing the state's reputation as a vibrant hub for culture and the arts.
-Explore key insights into the impact of tourism on Victoria’s cultural landscape.
+Visitors who engage in cultural activities play a vital role in boosting the Victorian economy and enhancing the state's reputation as a vibrant creative hub.
+This page explores insights on Victorian cultural visitation drawn from Tourism Research Australia data.

 Cultural Visitation

-Cultural visitors are defined as domestic or international visitors who attended one or more of the following cultural experiences or activities while on their trip to/within Australia (with domestic overnight visitors having the experience in Victoria):
+Cultural visitors are defined as domestic or international visitors who attended one or more of the following cultural experiences or activities while on their trip:

 • attended theatre, concerts or other performing arts